openfaas/openfaas.github.io/_posts/2023-10-19-large-scale-functions.md

     ram_gb: 8
   # RAM = 80, vCPU = 20
 ```
 > Disclosure: Ampere Computing provided me with the Ampere Developer Platform at no cost, for evaluation and for open source enablement.
-Ampere Computing are also a customer of our secure CI/CD platform [actuated.dev](https://actuated.dev).
+Ampere Computing is a customer of our secure CI/CD platform [actuated.dev](https://actuated.dev).